unam3/docs/src/guide/essentials/component-basics.md

 </div>

-Notice how `v-bind` is used to pass dynamic prop values.
-This is especially useful when you don't know the exact content you're going to render ahead of time.

-That's all you need to know about props for now, but once you've finished reading this page and feel comfortable with its content, we recommend coming back later to read the full guide on [Props](/guide/components/props.html).
+We recommend coming back later to read the full guide on [Props](/guide/components/props.html).

 ## Listening to Events {#listening-to-events}

-As we develop our `<BlogPost>` component, some features may require communicating back up to the parent.
-For example, we may decide to include an accessibility feature to enlarge the text of blog posts, while leaving the rest of the page at its default size.
+Features may require communicating back up to the parent.
+We want to be able to enlarge the text of blog posts, while leaving the rest of the page at its default size.

 In the parent, we can support this feature by adding a `postFontSize` <span class="options-api">data property</span><span class="composition-api">ref</span>: